natenka/pyneng-book-en/docs/source/book/16_unicode/errors.rst

 The decode() method also uses strict mode by default and generates a UnicodeDecodeError exception.

-If you change the mode to ignore, as in encode, the characters will simply be ignored:
+If you change mode to ignore, as in encode, characters will simply be ignored:

 .. code:: python